MesQuentin/Cours_POO/README.md

 - [x] Try without reading the tips
 -> Fail !
 Got an compilator error unsolved !
 In fact, can't even build the project !
 Sooooo, let's go next ......

-- Push the failed project on a seperate branch called "Hangman [WIP]"
+- Push the failed project on a seperate branch called "Hangman Pb"

 - [ ] Succeed to launch Hangman